Who should apply?

 All coursework must be completed before a student enrolls in the capstone course.
 Any exceptions must receive the approval of the student’s academic advisor and course faculty.
 This is important because the capstone requires the application of the knowledge and competencies students are expected to have acquired from prior coursework.

 The MHA program cannot guarantee practicum placement or subsequent degree completion for students who do not pass a background check.
-Moreover, employment prospects for students are not likely for those who cannot pass a criminal background check and other pre-employment screening typically conducted by hospitals, healthcare clinics, long-term care or assisted living facilities.
+Mason does not require background checks, however some companies do.
+Moreover, employment prospects for students are not likely for those who cannot pass a criminal background check and other pre-employment screening typically conducted by hospitals, health care clinics, long-term care or assisted living facilities.

 How do I receive additional information?